magento/devdocs/guides/v2.0/cloud/basic-information/starter-develop-deploy-workflow.md

 ### Optional: Install sample data {#sample-data}
 If you need some example data when developing your store, you can install our sample data.
 This data simulates an active Magento store, including customers, products, and other data.
 This sample data works best with a "blank site" {{site.data.var.ece}} template installation when creating your project.

-We recommend installing sample data in your local installation and Development (Integration) environments.
+We recommend installing sample data in your local installation and Integration environments.
 If you use this data in Staging or Production, make sure to clear out the information and products before going live.

 For instructions, see [Install optional sample data]({{page.baseurl}}cloud/howtos/sample-data.html).